Find Affordable College Courses

 Washington, DC

-In-state tuition fees for undergraduate students at The American University are $51,334 per year.
+The average tuition and fees for an in-state undergraduate at The American University are $51,334 a year.

 The American University also took the #3 spot in our Best Psychology Bachelor’s Degree Schools in District of Columbia rankings.